james-stevens/epp-restapi/README.md

 In EPP/XML
 - all requests are wrapped with `<epp><command> ... </command></epp>`
-- every transaction has a transaction-id which must be repeated back in the respose.
+- every transaction has a transaction-id which must be repeated back in the response.
 - all response are wrapped with `<epp><response> ... </response></epp>`

 In all three cases, these features are handled automatically by the rest/api code, so you